serversideup/spin/docs/content/docs/4.command-reference/prune.md

 ---
 # spin prune
 ::lead-p
-Clear the local Docker cache on your machine.
+Clear the local Docker and Spin caches on your machine.
 ::

 ## Usage